luismr/talkalot-apps-api/README.md

 $ cd talkalot-apps-api
 ```

-Then create a symbolic link in you **Asterisk AGI** directory pointing to your cloned copy, for examaple in Ubuntu do
+Then create a symbolic link in you **Asterisk AGI** directory pointing to your cloned copy, for example in Ubuntu do

 ```
 $ cd /usr/share/asterisk/agi-bin